-Narbacular Drop is extremely short and won’t take longer than an hour to complete on your first playthrough.
-The longevity of the game is definitely through the level creator and the large number of custom maps that have been developed by the community.
+As essentially a school project Narbacular Drop is understandable an extremely short experience and won’t take longer than an hour to complete, even on your first playthrough.
+Accordingly the longevity of this free puzzle adventure is definitely through the level creator and the large number of custom maps that have been developed by the community.

-- Simple gameplay that revolves around creating two portals.
+- Simple and familiar gameplay that removes jumping and creates puzzles based on creating two portals.

-- Includes boulders, buttons and boxes for puzzles.
+- Includes boulders, buttons, boxes and lava for puzzle mechanics.

-- Create your own levels and play ones designed by the community.
+- Create your own levels and play ones designed by the community for additional content.

 Review Platform: PC